-These are legitimate reasons for fearing change and when you’re going from outdated practices to advanced, technological ones, it’s definitely a change.
+These are legitimate reasons for fearing change and when you’re going from paper timesheets to paperless timesheets, it’s definitely a change.

 But it doesn’t have to be a massive shift that throws everyone off balance and gets fists waving in the air.
-In fact, adopted with these things in mind, the shift to digital time tracking can be painless and easy.
+In fact, adopted with these things in mind, the shift to automated timesheets can be painless and easy.

 Your employees will likely fall into one of three categories: